Collections

 [contains? tags "safe"] ; true

-[insert tags "new"] ; #{...}Like maps and vectors, sets are immutable. insert gives you a new set with the added element.
+[insert tags "new"] ; #{...}Like maps and vectors, sets are immutable. insert returns a new set with the added element.

 Strings

-Strings in Loon act like sequences, which means many of the same functions you use on vectors and sets also work on strings.
+Strings behave like sequences, so many of the functions you use on vectors and sets work on strings too.
 Use str to concatenate, len to measure, and contains? to search.

 [let s "hello"]